JDoYo/saveyourself/<SaveYourself>_Project Management.md

 **Tyler Baronet:**

-Program Management: Contributed to section 6 and provided grammatical editing.
+Project Management: Contributed to section 6 and provided grammatical editing.

 SRS: Completed Section 3 and provided grammatical editing for the document.